Commonly Asked Questions

 1. What is the most potential danger following The Paleo Diet?

 There are no known adverse health effects of the diet in most people.
 Pregnant women should not exceed 25% of their calories from protein, as the liver is less able to detoxify protein during pregnancy.

-2.)
-There is no vitamin D consumed in the Paleolithic diet.
-You wrote in your article, “The Nutritional Characteristics of a Contemporary Diet Based Upon Paleolithic Food Groups,” that sunlight is the only way our ancestors got Vitamin D. Today, with all the new research, how do you suggest we get our Vitamin D?
+2. There is no Vitamin D consumed in the Paleolithic Diet.
+In your article, “The Nutritional Characteristics of a Contemporary Diet Based Upon Paleolithic Food Groups,” you write that sunlight is the only way our ancestors got Vitamin D. Today, with all the new research, how do you suggest we get our Vitamin D?

 I suggest taking between 2,000 to 4,000 IU of vitamin daily if you cannot obtain regular sun exposure.

 3. Since there is no calorie counting in the Paleolithic Diet, how can a person lose weight?

 Refined sugars, refined grains, refined vegetable oils and dairy comprise 70% of the calories in the US diet.
 By reducing these foods and replacing with fresh fruits, vegetables, grass produced meats, fish and seafood, we can make our diets more nutritionally dense and increase the satiety value of our foods — both of which will help to promote weight loss, along with elimination of processed foods.